pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 syscall
 ```

-Unfortunately there's no simple way to coalesce multiple `,` or `.` commands into less instructions than it takes to execute a single `,` or `.` because the registers we setup for the system calls can be overwritten by the system call procedures so we have to reset the registers again before every call.
+Unfortunately there's no simple way to coalesce multiple `,` or `.` commands into less instructions than it takes to execute a single `,` or `.` because the registers we set up for the system calls can be overwritten by the system call procedures so we have to reset the registers again before every call.

 ```s
 # loops